JoseMokeni/Image-Colorization/README.md

 ![lab image](./files/lab.jpg)

-In all papers I studied and all codes I checked out on colorization on GitHub, people use L\*a\*b color space instead of RGB to train the models.
-There are a couple of reasons for this choice but I'll give you an intuition of why we make this choice.
+In all papers We studied and all codes We checked out on colorization on GitHub, people use L\*a\*b color space instead of RGB to train the models.
+There are a couple of reasons for this choice but We are give you an intuition of why we make this choice.
 To train a model for colorization, we should give it a grayscale image and hope that it will make it colorful.
 When using L\*a\*b, we can give the L channel to the model (which is the grayscale image) and want it to predict the other two channels (\*a, \*b) and after its prediction, we concatenate all the channels and we get our colorful image.
 But if you use RGB, you have to first convert your image to grayscale, feed the grayscale image to the model and hope it will predict 3 numbers for you which is a way more difficult and unstable task due to the many more possible combinations of 3 numbers compared to two numbers.
-If we assume we have 256 choices (in a 8-bit unsigned integer image this is the real number of choices) for each number, predicting the three numbers for each of the pixels is choosing between 256³ combinations which is more than 16 million choices, but when predicting two numbers we have about 65000 choices (actually, we are not going to wildly choose these numbers like a classification task and I just wrote these numbers to give you an intuition).
+If we assume we have 256 choices (in a 8-bit unsigned integer image this is the real number of choices) for each number, predicting the three numbers for each of the pixels is choosing between 256³ combinations which is more than 16 million choices, but when predicting two numbers we have about 65000 choices (actually, we are not going to wildly choose these numbers like a classification task and We just wrote these numbers to give you an intuition).

 ## How to solve the problem